algernon/keyboardio-worklog/worklog.md

 * Reproduced [Kaleidoscope-Syster#3][kaleidoscope-syster/3], and opened [Kaleidoscope#313][kaleidoscope/313] to fix it.
 * Added pre- and post-flash hooks to `kaleidoscope-builder`, fixing [Kaleidoscope#225][kaleidoscope/225], with [Kaleidoscope#314][kaleidoscope/314].
 * Reviewed, tested, and then merged [Kaleidoscope-MouseKeys#17][kaleidoscope-mousekeys/17].
+* Merged [Kaleidoscope-MouseKeys#16][kaleidoscope-mousekeys/16], as it already had a "Thanks!" from Jesse, and the PR works as advertised.

  [kaleidoscope-keylogger/2]: https://github.com/keyboardio/Kaleidoscope-KeyLogger/issues/2
  [kaleidoscope-dualuse/13]: https://github.com/keyboardio/Kaleidoscope-DualUse/issues/13